SkyZone-LLC/react-docs/workshops/pupster.md

   ```

 - Open [https://pupster.netlify.com/](https://pupster.netlify.com/) in your web browser and take a few moments to study the example application.
 You will be basing your Pupster app off of this example.
-- In case if link is broken.
+- In case if the link is broken.
 Please let us know, so we can fix it.

   - This example contains 3 routes: